SrijaPilli/Kanban-board-using-reactjs/README.md

 Task creation form:** Includes fields for task title and task description.

 ### Optional Components
-- Integration with external services.
+-Integration with external services.
-- Storage/retrieval of information from a database (credentials required for review) or local storage.
+-Storage/retrieval of information from a database (credentials required for review) or local storage.

 ## Clone the repository:
    ```bash